Update

 After completing the steps described above, all relevant components should be updated to the latest version.
 Make sure that all services are running properly and that the system is stable.

-Backup of the MongoDB-configuration
+Backup of the MongoDB-configuration The Configuration in

 gets deleted during the upgrade.
 It must therefore be backed up beforehand.